RX-M/kubecon-eu-2019/step07/README.md

 ```

 Next, deploy Kibana.
 Kibana provides a visualization layer for Elasticsearch data, making it an excellent compliment to
 any Elasticsearch deployment.
-This time, pass the --name flag and put the name of your namespace:
+This time, pass the --name flag and use the name of your namespace:

 ```
 ubuntu@ip-172-31-18-59:~/kubecon-eu-2019$ helm template ./step07/kibana/. --name cal-172-31-18-59  | kubectl apply -f -